An Azure Search Example: Features, Architecture, and Best Practices

 Azure Search supports bulk inserts of up to 1000 documents in a single batch via the custom Aspire publisher, which significantly sped up our indexing time.

-Also note that the amount of documents you can index into Azure will depend on the type of data plan purchased from Microsoft.
+Also note that the number of documents you can index into Azure will depend on the type of data plan purchased from Microsoft.
 In our demo, over 5 million Wikipedia documents were downloaded, processed, and indexed.
 Once you have taken an inventory of the documents that would be indexed for search, you can use Azure pricing calculator to estimate your total data allowance cost.

 For linguistics features, we leveraged Lucene stemmers.
 For example, the stemmers would recognize "Olympic" and "Olympics" as two variations of the same word rather than two different words.